Kotlin/kotlinx.coroutines/coroutines-guide.md

 coming from the same coroutine.
 However, when coroutine is tied to the processing of a specific request or doing some specific background task, it is better to name it explicitly for debugging purposes.
 [CoroutineName] serves the same function as a thread name.
-It'll get displayed in the thread name that is executing this coroutine when debugging more is turned on.
+It'll get displayed in the thread name that is executing this coroutine when debugging mode is turned on.

 The following example demonstrates this concept: